dart-lang/site-www/src/content/interop/js-interop/js-types.md

 In order to ensure type safety and consistency, the compiler places requirements on what types can flow into and out of JS.
 Passing arbitrary Dart values into JS is not allowed.
-Instead, the compiler requires users to use a compatible interop type like a JS type or a primitive, which would then be implicitly converted by the compiler.
+Instead, the compiler requires users to use a compatible interop type or a primitive, which would then be implicitly converted by the compiler.
 For example, these would be allowed:

 ```dart tag=good
 @JS()